StanleyDelva/Haiti-HDX-Pipeline/README.md

    - configure necessary Prefect blocks (GCP Credentials, GCS Bucket)
    - `cd` into prefect folder and run `python get_haiti_data.py`

-**Note: Docker is used to run a Prefect deployment fully in the cloud with Cloud Run, the `GCP Cloud Run Job` Prefect block, and the `GitHub` Prefect block.**
+**Note: Docker is used to run a Prefect deployment fully in the cloud with Cloud Run, the `GCP Cloud Run Job` Prefect block, and the `GitHub` Prefect block.
+Then, a Prefect agent is ran on Google Compute Engine.
+(More info here)[https://medium.com/@ryanelamb/a-data-engineering-project-with-prefect-docker-terraform-google-cloudrun-bigquery-and-streamlit-3fc6e08b9398]**

 ### Pipeline Diagram